Is Sandy Bay Roatán Worth a Visit?

 Sandy Bay is an area of Roatán Island that you may hear about in your planning, but it’s not as popular as West End or West Bay.
 This town is located north of West End and has a mix of residential homes, small hotels, dive resorts, and a few notable attractions.
 We’ve only been to Sandy Bay once, but here’s what stood out and what you should know before deciding if it’s worth adding to your Roatán itinerary.

-- Diving and Snorkeling Access: If you’re staying at a dive-focused property here, it can be a great base without the crowds and expense of the other locations.
+Diving and Snorkeling Access: If you’re staying at a dive-focused property here, it can be a great base without the crowds and expense of the other locations.
+For divers on a budget, Sandy Bay is worth serious consideration.
+Blue Bahia is a great dive shop for serious divers who want quality without the tourism layer that comes with West End’s busier operations.
+The reef access is excellent and the experience feels more personal and less commercial.

-- Anthony’s Key Resort is the main attraction in the area with a range of bungalow options, activities, and vacation packages.
+Anthony’s Key Resort is the main attraction in the area with a range of bungalow options, activities, and vacation packages.
 We have not stayed here yet, but we hear it’s great for families.
+It’s a self-contained property with everything you need on site: accommodations, dining, activities, and the Roatán Institute for Marine Sciences, which offers a educational experience around local marine life and conservation.
+Families who book Anthony’s don’t need to venture out much, and that’s part of the appeal.

-- You’re on a dive trip and want to be close to a specific dive shop.
+- You’re a serious diver who wants reef access and a quality dive operation without the busy, tourism-heavy atmosphere of West End.
 We did some trips with Blue Bahia and really enjoyed it.

 - You prefer quiet accommodations or are traveling with a big group and want a large vacation rental for a good price.